Qualifying For A Mortgage: The Basics

 This article will introduce you to some of the factors that lenders look at when they consider mortgage applications and share a few tips to make your application stronger.

 Mortgage Qualification Tips: How To Qualify For A Mortgage

-Let's begin by looking at the major factors lenders first consider when they decide whether you qualify for a mortgage or not.
+Let's begin by looking at the major factors lenders first consider when they decide whether you qualify for a mortgage.
 Your income, debt, credit score, assets and property type all play major roles in getting approved for a mortgage.